drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Two board system, 16 bit sensor board and controller
 The high end sensor system, shown here, is a two board system comprising sensor board and controller.
 It offers very low electrical noise with a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
 The boards are interconnected by a ribbon cable for logic signals and VDD, and a separate two wire cable for 5V power.
 Fiduciary marks on both sides of the sensor board facilitate optical alignment.

-Component costs are currently \$110 for the sensor board and \$88 for the controller, or \$198 for the set, plus the time it takes to do the assembly work.
-It takes us a few hours for each board, or about one day per board set.

-We recently switched to using a PCBA service for the SMT parts (we prefer ALLPCB for their customer service).
-Normally this would bring our costs to \$290.
-With tariffs our cost per set is now \$395 to \$422 depending on the clearance agent.
-We feel that compared to hand assembly it is still a bargain.

 <p align="center">
 <img src="Images/TCD1304_sensor_top_bottom.jpg" width="75%">
 <br>